block-commons/block-commons/content/post/DCR-on-chain-2/index.md

 {{< figure src="network/PoW-Rewards-Flow-Oct2020-Jan2021.png" title="~100 days and 3 hops of PoW reward flows" >}}

 This post focuses on the early lifecycle of mined DCR, as it flows to exchanges, OTC counters or the ticket pool.
-Up next could be a closer look at exchanges, voters or the mixing pool - the order depends in part on what I make the best progress with, but there should be a more regular flow of on chain reports for a while now after the long gap since the last report.
+Up next could be a closer look at exchanges, voters or the mixing pool - the order depends in part on what I make the best progress with, but there should be a more regular flow of on chain reports for a while now after the long gap since the initial report.